 If you only make it to a couple of gay hotspots in Berlin, this should be one of them.
 It's one of the most popular, with a large bar and three dancefloors where the techno music will always be pounding in your ears.
 There are drink specials throughout the week, as well as a shop where you can get your magazines, toys, and videos.

-The world's biggest DJs (and that includes Germany's own Paul Van Dyk) often spin at this stylish club.
+The world's biggest DJs (and that has included Germany's own Paul Van Dyk) often spin at this stylish club.
 The crowd is there to party (and dressed for that) so expect a friendly ambience and some of the best nights in town.

 A slightly more alternative and mixed crowd invades this club during its popular theme parties.
 To find out which one is coming up next, consult its website.